Abyssosaurus: Size

-Abyssosaurus was a large plesiosaur, measuring roughly 7 m in total body length.
-Roughly half of its length consisted of its neck, which measured about 3.5 m in length.
+Abyssosaurus was a large plesiosaur with an estimated total body length of 6.7–7 m, with roughly half of its length consisting of its neck, and body mass of 1.24 MT.

 Skull and dentition

 The skull of Abyssosaurus measured roughly 30 cm in length, and 21 cm in height, though the latter figure goes up to 23 cm if the mandible (lower jaw) is counted.
 It is unusually short and triangular compared to that of other plesiosaurs.
-The premaxilla is tall, roughly as wrong as it is high, and is triangular in cross-section.
+The premaxilla is tall, roughly as long as it is high, and is triangular in cross-section.
 The maxilla, known only from three fragments, is also triangular in cross-section, and is narrowed dorsally (at the top).
 It has similarities to the maxillae of young elasmosaurids, such as the deflection of the apex cutting edge and the lack of development to the rear portion of the bone.
 The jugal is thin and flat, lacking the dorsal part.
 Abyssosaurus' orbits (eye sockets) were very large, a trait otherwise only observed in the distantly related cryptoclidid Ophthalmothule.
 This has been correlated to paedomorphosis, the retention of juvenile traits into adulthood.
 The parietal bone is small and short, resembling that of Kimmerosaurus.
 Abyssosaurus is the only cryptoclidid, aside from Muraenosaurus, to preserve a prootic; in Abyssosaurus, it is more massive than in that taxon.
 The exoccipital and opisthotic bones resemble those of other cryptoclidids, though are larger and more massive.
 It is not known how many teeth Abyssosaurus had.
 The mandible is incompletely known, preserving only part of the dentary, the surangular, angular, and articular.